3 Common Types of Medication Errors in the U.S.

 Prescription drug errors are a form of medical malpractice.
 The primary cause of medical malpractice always centers around medical negligence.
 If you believe you’ve been the victim of a medication error, it is essential that you contact an experienced personal injury attorney right away.

 At Thomas J. Henry, we let our results do the talking.
 We’re the largest personal injury law firm in Texas, and have the experience, expertise, and determination to get their clients the large settlements and verdicts they deserve.
+Our firm has offices in Corpus Christi, San Antonio, Dallas, Austin, and Houston, serving clients across Texas and nationwide.
 Call us today at 361-221-5053 and see for yourself why we’re the largest and most successful personal injury firm in the Great State of Texas.